MarlinFirmware/Marlin/README.md

 # Installation
 1. **Install the new firmware as usual**
     - put the .bin file inside a FAT32-formatted sdcard
-    - put the sdcard in the printer and power it own
+    - put the sdcard in the printer and power it on
-    - what a couple of seconds until the new firmware appears on screen
+    - wait a couple of seconds until the new firmware appears on screen
     - just to be sure, I suggest removing the sdcard and deleting the firmware file
     - NOTE: if the printer does not update, try renaming the firmware file.
 The printer has a safety feature that stores the last flashed filename, so that it doesn't reflash it again accidentally.
 2. **Reset EEPROM and restore defaults, save settings**